Yandex Cloud

 Supported Cloud Marketplace images with automatic installation of the Cloud Backup agentSupported Cloud Marketplace images with automatic installation of the Cloud Backup agent

-The Cloud Backup agent is available for automatic installation on VMs when you create your VMs from the following Cloud Marketplace images:
+On VMs and BareMetal servers , the Cloud Backup agent is available for automatic installation when you create your VM/order a server using the following Cloud Marketplace images:

 Linux-based imagesLinux-based images